juanclopgar97/python_sharp/README.md

 -  **Events with arguments** use a custom class that inherit from *EventArgs* class to describe what arguments are going to be passed to the subscriber.
 The arguments passed to the subscriber are passed as read_only properties (properties with only getter).
 If a **simple event** is not enough, you might need an **Event with arguments**, in this case, you can use a custom EventArgs that contains your arguments.

-    As a use case example imagine an event called *Moved*, this event notifies when the object moves, but maybe only notify the movement is not enough and we want to inform how much the object moves, this is a perfect use for our custom *EventArgs* class:
+    As a use case example imagine an event called *moved*, this event notifies when the object moves, but maybe only notify the movement is not enough and we want to inform how much the object moves, this is a perfect use for our custom *EventArgs* class:

     ```python